 - swollen glands in the neck, armpit, or groin area

-A virus, called herpes simplex or the cold sore virus, can also enter the skin.
-It can lead to a serious infection known as eczema hereticum.
-In addition to weeping eczema, eczema hereticum can cause itchy blisters and fever.
+A virus called herpes simplex or the cold sore virus can also enter the skin.
+It can lead to a serious infection known as eczema herpeticum.
+In addition to weeping eczema, eczema herpeticum can cause itchy blisters and fever.

-You should see a doctor right away if your skin is weeping and you suspect an infection.
+You should see a doctor or healthcare professional right away if your skin is weeping and you suspect an infection.
 The sooner you receive treatment, the quicker your condition can clear.

 If your skin is weeping and infected, your treatment will depend on the type of infection you have.

 Bacterial infections are usually treated with antibiotics.
 Antibiotics may be administered as a cream, ointment, tablet, or syrup.
-Sometimes, antibiotics are given along with a topical steroid.
+Antibiotics are sometimes given along with a topical steroid.

 Viral infections are typically treated with antiviral tablets.
-If your viral infection is severe, you may need to receive these medicines intravenously in a hospital setting.
+If your viral infection is severe, you may need to receive these medications intravenously in a hospital setting.

-It’s important that you continue to take your usual oral or topical medicines for eczema unless your doctor tells you to stop treatment.
+It’s important that you continue to take your usual oral or topical medications for eczema unless a doctor tells you to stop treatment.

 Home remedies for weeping eczema

-Certain methods, like using bandages to wrap skin and keep it moisturized and protected, should not be used if you have an infection unless your doctor tells you otherwise.
+Certain methods, such as using bandages to wrap skin and keep it moisturized and protected, shouldn’t be used if you have an infection unless a doctor tells you otherwise.

-- Antiseptic emollients.
-Your doctor may recommend these products to help hydrate your skin and protect it from bacteria.
+- Antiseptic emollients: A doctor may recommend these products to help hydrate your skin and protect it from bacteria.

-- Biofeedback or behavior modification.
-These methods are sometimes used to help you stop scratching your skin.
+- Behavior modification or biofeedback: These methods are sometimes used to help you stop scratching your skin.

 The success of your treatment will depend on the severity of your infection.
 Most of the time, your symptoms will clear up with the proper treatment.
 Occasionally, very severe infections may require hospitalization.

-Seek help right away if you develop weeping eczema so your doctor can prescribe proper treatment and prevention strategies.
+Get help right away if you develop weeping eczema so a doctor can prescribe proper treatment and prevention strategies.

 Keeping eczema symptoms under control may help lower your chances of developing an infection.
 You can help prevent weeping eczema by doing the following:

-- Avoid scratching.
-No matter how much your skin itches, try not to scratch it.
-Scratching carries with it a major risk for infection.
+- Avoid scratching: No matter how much your skin itches, try not to scratch it.
+Scratching carries with it a major risk of infection.
 Keep your fingernails short, and if the itching becomes bothersome, try using a cold compress.